apache/kafka/docker/README.md

 - kafka binary tarball url along with image name, tag and type is needed to build the image.
 For detailed usage description check `python docker_build_test.py --help`.
 - Sanity tests for the docker image are present in test/docker_sanity_test.py.
 - By default image will be built and tested, but if you only want to build the image, pass `--build` (or `-b`) flag and if you only want to test the given image pass `--test` (or `-t`) flag.
-- An html test report will be generated after the tests are executed containing the results.
+- A html test report will be generated after the tests are executed containing the results.
 - Example(jvm) :- To build and test an image named test under kafka namespace with 3.6.0 tag and jvm image type ensuring kafka to be containerised should be https://downloads.apache.org/kafka/3.6.0/kafka_2.13-3.6.0.tgz (it is recommended to use scala 2.13 binary tarball), following command can be used
 ```
 python docker_build_test.py kafka/test --image-tag=3.6.0 --image-type=jvm --kafka-url=https://archive.apache.org/dist/kafka/3.6.0/kafka_2.13-3.6.0.tgz